MiguelAlho/miguelalho.github.io/content/about/_index.md

 ---
 title: "About"
 date: 2023-02-28T18:37:07Z
----
+layout: about
+description:
     Hi I'm Miguel.
 Thanks for taking time to check this out.

     I'm a web dev, currently at a Principal level, and have close to 20 years of experience developing software applications and back-end services with .Net technologies.
 I enjoy exploring topics on DDD, microservices, CQRS+ES and TDD.

     I also help organize the DevOps Aveiro meetups and DevOpsDays Portugal conference.

+---

 ## Academic Info